The Honest Truth About Snorkeling Molokini (Before You Spend $200+ per Person)

 Our scheduled departure was 6:15, and we were supposed to check in about 30 minutes early.
 The rendezvous point in Makena is about 10 minutes from Wailea, and they also offer complimentary pick up from the Wailea resorts.

 We laid everything out the night before and set an alarm for 5 AM.
-Before I hear grumbles about waking up at 5 AM on vacation, I’ll point out that to my Midwest wired internal clock, that was 10 AM- a perfectly respectable wake up time on vacation.
-But I will say if you’re worried about the early start, plan this for early in your trip when you’re less acclimated to the time difference.
+Before I hear grumbles about waking up at 5 AM on vacation, I’ll point out that to my Midwest wired internal clock, that was 10 AM — a perfectly respectable wake up time on vacation.
+But I will say if you’re worried about the early start, plan this for early in your trip when you’re less acclimated to the time difference.It was still dark as we waited for the valet to bring the Jeep and drove just up the road to the Kai Kanani shop in Wailea Village, but by the time we got to the check in site, the sky was starting to lighten up.

-It was still dark as we waited for the valet to bring the Jeep (Wailea life), but by the time we got to the check in site, the sky was starting to lighten up.
-To set your expectations, this tour is called the “Sunrise” Deluxe Snorkel because of the time of day, but don’t expect to see a dramatic sunrise.
-Since the sun rises in the east and Haleakala looms high between there and Wailea, you won’t actually see the sunrise, it just won’t be dark anymore.
+To set your expectations, this tour is called the “Sunrise” Deluxe Snorkel because of the time of day, but don’t necessarily expect to see a dramatic sunrise.
+Since the sun rises in the east and Haleakala looms high between there and Wailea, during a lot of the year you won’t see the sunrise until it’s higher in the sky.
+On this trip in December, the angle was right to see it pretty well.
+But when I’ve been in September, the mountain pretty much blocks it.

-This is another fun part of going with Kai Kanani.
-The catamaran loads from the beach instead of a dock.
+Also, the catamaran loads from the beach instead of a dock.
 It’s a little wet (I’d suggest taking off your shorts and holding your bag up a bit), but the instructions are clear and it only took them a few minutes to get us all on the boat.

 I will say that I wasn’t looking forward to getting wet so early in the morning.
 The sand felt COLD on my feet as we waited on the beach to load, but as soon as I felt the water it was actually really warm and it wasn’t even shocking when I got in to snorkel about 7 AM.

 We snorkeled in the crater for a good while (probably 45 minutes to an hour).
 Conditions were pretty magnificent.
 The water was relatively calm and sooooo blue.
-There were schools of fish everywhere and it was the perfect number of snorkelers (not so many that it felt crowded but enough that it felt secure-I believe in safety in numbers in the ocean haha).
+There were schools of fish everywhere and it was the perfect number of snorkelers (not so many that it felt crowded but enough that it felt secure —I believe in safety in numbers in the ocean haha).
 After snorkeling, we loaded back up into the boat and headed for Turtle Town.

 Turtle Town is a stretch in Makena near the shore where turtles are quite prevalent due to the algae that they feed on growing there.
 While it’s possible to access it from the beach at Makena Landing, it’s just a bit far out for me to want to attempt by myself.
 The conditions at Turtle Town are night and day from Molokini.

 Remember when I said Molokini was so clear because of the volcanic rock from the crater not containing sand and soil?
 Well in addition to sand and soil stirred up from the nearby shore, the algae that attracts the turtles also makes the water here appear a little murky.
-But alas, it’s where the turtles are (you won’t find them out at Molokini!) and they’re such a site to behold.
-At least one crew member was in the water with us at all times and at Turtle Town she was able to find turtles and point them out to us.
+But alas, it’s where the turtles are (you won’t usually find them out at Molokini!) and they’re such a site to behold.
+At least one crew member was in the water with us at all times and at Turtle Town he was able to find turtles and point them out to us.
 We saw 4-5 in the time we were there!

-We were unloaded by 9:45 and back at our hotel by 10!
 Besides the advantages of snorkeling with Kai Kanani that I’ve mentioned so far, I think having such a grand adventure (bucket list experience!) and being back at your hotel by 10 AM is a pretty big deal.
 Especially if you’re trying to take advantage of the pool and beach to relax.

 Nature Happens